auraPasmin/holberton-headphones/README.md

 ### Installation 🔧

-_Here I will explain the steps to clone the repository to be able to use and modify the simple shell_
+_Here I will explain the steps to clone the repository to be able to use and modify the AirBnB_clone_

 _clone the repository_